Henri Moreau de Melen: Career and Resignation

-Henri Moreau de Melen began a political career in 1946 with his election as a member of the Senate in which he represented the interests of the District of Liège as a member of the Christian Social Party (PSC).
+After the end of the war, Moreau began a political career with the newly founded centre-right Christian Social Party (Parti social chrétien, PSC).
+He was elected as a senator in 1946 for the arrondissement of Liège.

-He served as Justice Minister between 1948 and 1949.
-During his tenure as Minister of Defence under the government of Joseph Pholien, the decision was taken to send Belgian forces to fight in the Korean War.
-Moreau de Melen was a staunch royalist, and was so disillusioned by the resignation of Leopold III in August 1950 following the "Royal Question" that he resigned his ministerial post to enlist in the Belgian battalion sent to aide South Korea.
+Moreau served as Minister of Justice in the coalition government of Paul-Henri Spaak between 1948 and 1949.
+He subsequently also served as Minister of Defence in the PSC majority government of Joseph Pholien.
+His term coincided with the decision to send Belgian forces to fight in the Korean War.

-He served in Korea with distinction with the rank of Major of the Reserve, second-in-command of the entire unit.
+Moreau was a staunch royalist, and was so disillusioned by the resignation of Leopold III in August 1950 following the "Royal Question" that he resigned his ministerial post to enlist in the Belgian Volunteer Corps for Korea as a major.
+He subsequently served in Korea and was second-in-command of the force commanded by Albert Crahay.
 He finished the war with the rank of lieutenant-colonel.
 He had a Brevet état-major.

 After his return from Korea, he returned to politics and resumed his position as senator for Liège which he held until 1968.
 In 1968, in recognition of his service to Belgium, he was ennobled and given the title "Baron".